 "One time I posted a photo working out, and then if you post that you're working out, they're going to say 'Oh, don't get too skinny' or 'Why are you working out if you love your body?'" she says in a video for Teen Vogue.
-In the past year, Woods has taken charge of her health by working out consistently, and while in the process she's lost a considerable amount of weight, the number on the scale was never her focal point.
+In the past year, Woods has taken charge of her health by working out consistently, and while she's lost a considerable amount of weight in the process, the number on the scale was never her focal point.

 "When I first started losing weight, I wasn't doing it to lose weight, and I think that's why it worked out so well," she explains.
 "For me, working out became my therapy.
 It's all for your mind, really.
 When I realized I focused on my mind more than the goals in my body, I lost more weight."
 While Woods may have lost some inches around her waist, she's gotten stronger and is overall more physically fit.

 For me, working out became my therapy.
 It's all for your mind, really.
 When I realized I focused on my mind more than the goals in my body, I lost more weight.